Ftarganski/Ftarganski/README.md

 ## Hey Folks! 👋

-On the way to completing my Postgraduate Degree as a Full Stack Web Developer, with a degree in Architecture and Urbanism, I have more than ten years of experience in multinational companies, with a strong knowledge of corporate culture.
+On the way to receive my Postgraduate Degree as a Full Stack Web Developer, with a degree in Architecture and Urbanism, I have more than ten years of experience in multinational companies, with a strong knowledge of corporate culture.

 In my professional career, I worked both in project management positions and in people management positions, having achieved relevant results for the companies I worked for.